Skip to main content

 • Wear goggles or appropriate glasses to protect your eyes.

 • Install a mirror.
-Looking behind you without the aid of a mirror makes you pull in the direction you look or become unbalanced.
+Looking behind you without the aid of a mirror makes you pull in the direction you are looking or become unbalanced.

 • Install a bicycle headlight and taillight.
 Use the light day and night to alert others of your presence and to light your path.